da-wilky/SitDown/README.md

 * use /sit everywhere and you will sit on the right height, even on half slabs
 * you cant use /sit in air to avoid fall damage
 * your chair will be removed as you stand up or disconnect
-* on reload / shutdown all stairs are getting removed
+* on reload / shutdown all chairs are getting removed
 * you can activate/deactivate the sit feature with a single command at any time /sitdown [enable/disable] or inside the config.yml

 ### Commands